 - Mock-up Assembly Testing: pressurized fogging of window assemblies and envelope air barriers.

 - HERS Rating Support: Diagnostic testing and verification of thermal envelope.

-Used for inspection of building thermal envelope control layers in closed framing cavities that are not visible.
+Used for inspection of building thermal envelope control layers.
 Primary control layers to inspect for operational integrity are: